tcorbettclark/website-src/README.md

 * Find a link to the PDF for my "Choosing an appropriate model for novelty detection" paper.
   See https://ieeexplore.ieee.org/document/607503
 * My computer setup
+* Add "Update log" to list recent and notable updates.
+Maybe...

 # TODO - technical